RobolinkInc/doc-v3/docs/CoDroneMini/Python/page4.md

 #### Parameters
 ***enum* Direction:** an enum in Python.
 It’s the direction of the turn, which can either ```LEFT``` or ```RIGHT```.<br />
-**duration:** the duration of the turn in seconds.
+***integer* duration:** the duration of the turn in seconds.
 If 0, it will turn default to turn indefinitely.<br />
-**power:** the power at which the drone turns right.
+***integer* power:** the power at which the drone turns right.
 Takes a value from 0 to 100.
 Defaults to 50 if not defined.

 #### Returns
 None